jaspwr/vol-applet/README.md

 # Volume Applet
 A simple GTK system tray volume controller applet for PulseAudio.
 Support for PipeWire is planned.

+> In it's current state there may be issues running on Wayland and/or with multiple monitors.
+If you experience any issues, please open an issue.

 ![Example](https://github.com/jaspwr/vol-applet/blob/main/assets/example.png)

 ## Installation